pymc-devs/pymc-examples/examples/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 This behavior also has a nice geometric intuition.
 The more we decrease the step size the more the Hamiltonian Markov chain can explore the neck of the funnel.
 Consequently, the marginal posterior distribution for $log (\tau)$ stretches further and further towards negative values with the decreasing step size.

-Since in `PyMC` after tuning we have a smaller step size than `Stan`, the geometery is better explored.

-However, the Hamiltonian transition is still not geometrically ergodic with respect to the centered implementation of the Eight Schools model.
-Indeed, this is expected given the observed bias.
+The Hamiltonian transition is still not geometrically ergodic with respect to the centered implementation of the Eight Schools model, as evidenced by the observed bias.

 ```{code-cell} ipython3
 _, ax = plt.subplots(1, 1, figsize=(10, 6))